TotalChest/ParallelProgram/README.md

 # Program-Parallelization
 Parallelizing program with OpneMP and MPI on BlueGene and Polus supercomputers
+You can run OpenMp programms on your computer
 ### Sequence:
 ```bash
 $ gcc original.c -o original